Ohio’s Cellphone-Use & Texting-While-Driving Laws

 Ohio's distracted driving law prohibits all motorists from using a handheld wireless communication device to write, send, or read text-based communications while driving.

-The distracted driving law defines "handheld wireless communication device" as any wireless telephone, text-messaging device, personal digital assistant, computer, laptop, tablet, or similar wireless device designed or used for text communications.
+The distracted driving law defines a "handheld wireless communication device" as any wireless telephone, text-messaging device, personal digital assistant, computer, laptop, tablet, or similar wireless device designed or used for text communications.

 Ohio's texting-while-driving law contains a number of exceptions.
 These exceptions include using a device: